Iconem/search-satellite-imagery/README.md

 ## Possible todos:
 ### Short Term
- - Search any new STAC catalog (UP42 is one): Give it the STAC URL, parse results and columns to display in datagrid
+ - Search any new STAC catalog (UP42 is one): Give it the STAC URL, parse results and columns to display in datagrid.
+Could use existing STAC tooling, but there does not seem to be any JS search client library - only full-fledged apps like [stac-server](https://github.com/stac-utils/stac-server) or [leaflet layer](https://github.com/stac-utils/stac-layer) and [stac-search](https://github.com/radiantearth/stac-browser/) (to deploy a stac, these are the go-to resource: [stac-fastapi](https://github.com/stac-utils/stac-fastapi) and pystac)
  - Cleanup: search-utilities, make each search extends a search object class, polygon aoi be a single feature search param, each geojson feature be a real geojson feature (search input, results)
  - Check localStorage object type and signature to avoid breaking changes in storage object name
  - Not easy: add react state feature to drawcontrol that can be edited (so polygon imported from kml or localstorage can be edited)